ottenbreit-data-science/aplr/API_REFERENCE_FOR_CLASSIFICATION.md

 A numpy matrix with predictor values.

 #### y
-A numpy vector with response values.
+A list of strings with response values (class names).

 #### sample_weight
 An optional numpy vector with sample weights.
 If not specified then the observations are weighted equally.